toonymak1993/Game-Mode/README.md

 - Further design options such as button sizes and position and backround colour
 - Translate the app into various languages.
 ##  FUNCTION
-- Integration with Homeassistat to control entities or scenes
-- Automatic recognition of which screen I am on in order to return to the monitor atomatically
-- Possible controller support

 These are all somewhat complicated goals, but if you would like to join us and support us, I would appreciate any assistance you can offer.